intertwine/social-compliance-generator/README-TODO.md

 # TODO

+- [ ] Refactor secrets management to Infisical
 - [ ] Web version for users to generate content
 - [ ] Store generated content in database
 - [ ] Cross-post content to a website